DenisTurcu/efish-physics-model/objects/readme.md

 ### Spherical
 Not yet implemented

-Disclaimer: Writing this README file has been aided by Github Copilot.
+Disclaimer: Writing this README file has been aided by GitHub Copilot.